ss2552/Guide_3DS/docs/ro_RO/installing-boot9strap-(mset9-play-store).md

 ::: warning

 This page requires an Android phone/tablet or a Chromebook.
+If you have an iPhone or iPad, follow [Installing boot9strap (MSET9 CLI iOS)](installing-boot9strap-\(mset9-cli-ios\)) instead.
 If you have a computer running Windows, macOS, or Linux, follow [Installing boot9strap (MSET9 CLI)](installing-boot9strap-\(mset9-cli\)) instead.
 If you do not have access to any of these devices, you will need to use an [alternate exploit](https://wiki.hacks.guide/wiki/3DS:Alternate_Exploits).

 :::